octokit/request.js/README.md

 **Result**

-`octokitRequest` returns a promise and resolves with 4 keys
+`request` returns a promise and resolves with 4 keys

 <table>
   <thead>